 Things to Do

-Go on a road trip: Whether it’s the Pacific Coast Highway road trip, or the American Southwest road trip, renting a car and driving various routes in the country is the best way to see just how massive and beautiful America is.
+Go on a road trip: Whether it’s the Pacific Coast Highway road trip, an epic West Coast road trip, or the American Southwest road trip, renting a car and driving various routes in the country is the best way to see just how massive and beautiful America is.

 Visit Sun Valley in The Winter at Idaho: There’s just so much to do in Sun Valley in the winter.
 The hot springs with various temperatures allow visitors to hop back and forth between the cold and hot waters; the powdery, snowy mountains are perfect for skiing and snowboarding; snowshoes can be rented for a beautiful walk in the snowing mountains, and the town is buzzing with warm hospitality – can you tell that I had a really good time there?